 3 – Bobby Moore, the only Englishman to lead his country to a World Cup, insisted on being the last person to put his shorts on.
 Messi and Ronaldo both insist on being the last player onto the field.
 Another strange one for Messi is that he is currently unable to shave his lucky beard, presumably in the same way NHL players sport a lucky play-off beard in the Stanley Cup.
 It’s got to be lucky for someone, right?

 There is a fine line in superstition.
-It has to be believed for it to work, but it can’t be given the full power of determining victory or defeat or there is no point practicing, and complacency sets in.
+It has to be believed for it to work, but it can’t be given the full power of determining victory or defeat or there is no point practicing.
 For Skinner’s pigeon the superstition worked, but only when it worked a little harder, went a little further, and did just a little more that it did last time.

 If you enjoyed this article please give a like and check out other articles at www.psychspot.org